redBorder/synthetic-producer/README.md

 Of course, you can use a composition type as a component for another composition type.

 ### set
-Generate a random sets with multiple fixed field per set
+Generate a fixed number of sets with multiple fixed field per set.

 Parameters:
 - numbers: The different numbers of sets